A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Other methods"

 \subsubsection{Unconditional-based layer Normalization}

 Unconditional-based layer normalization is used for both the generator and discriminator with the same motivation as in other deep neural networks.
 Ioffe et al. \cite{ioffe2015batch} proposed the first normalization for neural networks, namely, Batch Normalization (BN).
 Batch normalization adopts the data of the mini-batch to compute the mean and variance, making the data distribution of each mini-batch approximately the same.
 Miyato et al. \cite{miyato2018spectral} used the BN in GANs.
-BN normalizes at the mini-batch level, which destroys the difference between pixels during the generation on account of image generation being a pixel-level task.
-Contrary to BN which normalizes the same channel with different images, Layer Normalization\textsuperscript{\ref {ft:10}} (LN) \cite{ba2016layer} normalizes different channels of a single image that also destroys the diversity between channels for the pixel-by-pixel generative model \cite{miyato2018spectral}.
+BN normalizes at the mini-batch level, which destroys the difference between pixels during the generation on account of image generation being a pixel-level task. {Therefore, Batch Norm can be less applicable to style transfer and can’t be used with gradient penalty methods since the gradient would be dependent on multiple inputs.} Contrary to BN which normalizes the same channel with different images, Layer Normalization\textsuperscript{\ref {ft:10}} (LN) \cite{ba2016layer} normalizes different channels of a single image that also destroys the diversity between channels for the pixel-by-pixel generative model \cite{miyato2018spectral}.
 Instance Normalization (IN) \cite{ulyanov2016instance} has also been proposed for style transformation that is adopted for a single channel of a single image.
 Moreover, Group Normalization (GN) \cite{wu2018group} sits between LN and IN, which first divides the channel into many groups, and normalizes different groups of a single image.
 Compared to normalization of input of neural networks in BN, LN, IN and GN, Weight Normalization (WN) \cite{salimans2016weight} normalizes the weight matrix of neural networks.
 Miyato et al. \cite{miyato2018spectral} also used this normalization in GANs.

 In summary, unconditional-based layer normalization in GANs is similar to other neural networks.
 The related summaries are shown in Table \ref{table:layer normalization}.
 To the best of our knowledge, no study compares the performance of these methods, therefore, we demonstrate the FID results\footnote{The base framework comes from the SNGAN in \url{https://github.com/kwotsin/mimicry}} for different normalization methods on CIFAR-10 and CIFAR-100 datasets in Table \ref{table:normalization}.
 Among them, LN and GN obtained better performance than the most popular normalization method: Spectral normalization (mentioned in Section 4.2) and other methods significantly affect the stability of GANs training.